MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/system-supplied-usb-drivers.md

 ## Microsoft-provided USB drivers for controllers and hubs

-Microsoft provides these set of drivers:
+Microsoft provides the following set of drivers:

 - For USB host controllers and hubs.
 For more information, see [USB host-side drivers in Windows](usb-3-0-driver-stack-architecture.md).
 You can develop a custom host controller driver that communicates with the USB host controller extension (UCX) driver.
 For more information, see [Developing Windows drivers for USB host controllers](developing-windows-drivers-for-usb-host-controllers.md).